pulumi/pulumi-hugo/themes/default/content/blog/ai-slack-bot-to-chat-using-embedchain-and-pulumi-on-aws/index.md

 #### Code breakdown

-The example below demonstrates two commands, `knock knock` is a basic ping/pong test that you expect to respond immediately.
+The example below demonstrates two commands. `knock knock` is a basic ping/pong test that you expect to respond immediately.
 It's not doing any complex logic, so that's easy.
 What's going on with this `/arti` command then?
 Slack requires your bot respond in 3 seconds or less.
 In our serverless architecture utilizing AWS API Gateway and Lambda, we're operating on thin margins when we have cold starts.
-This enables us to respond quickly to slack, but start our longer running process.
+This enables us to respond quickly to Slack, but start our longer running process.

-It is worth noting, in this architecture we're still operating under 29 seconds for API Gateway's response timeout.
+It is worth noting that in this architecture we're still operating under 29 seconds for API Gateway's response timeout.
 This can be overcome in a number of ways, but that's out of scope for this demonstration.

 ```python
 from slack_bolt import App